openframeworks/ofBook/chapters/OOPs!/chapter.md

 So let's see how it works:

 First of all let's create the two class files:
-If you're using Xcode as your IDE (it stands for: Integrated Development Environment), select the src folder and left Click (or CTRL + click), on the popup menu select 'New File' and you'll be taken to a new window menu, choose the appropriate platform you're developing for (OS X or iOS) and select C++ class and finally choose a name (we used 'Ball').
+If you're using Xcode as your IDE (it stands for: Integrated Development Environment), select the src folder and left Click (or CTRL + click), on the pop-up menu select 'New File' and you'll be taken to a new window menu, choose the appropriate platform you're developing for (OS X or iOS) and select C++ class and finally choose a name (we used 'Ball').
 You'll automatically see the two files in your 'src' folder: 'Ball.h' and 'Ball.cpp'.
 If you are using Code::Blocks create a new project from empty one given inside the "examples" directory (or check out the ProjectGenerator).
 Copy the folder "empty" and rename it to "OOP".
 Change into this new directory, copy the "emptyExample" and rename it to "ball1".
 Inside the "ball1" directory rename "emptyExample.workspace" to "ball1.workspace" and "emptyExample.cbp" to "ball1.cbp".
 Now you have a dedicated directory and a dedicated project to play around with.
 Open "ball1.cbp" with Code::Blocks , right-click on the "emptyExample" workspace, select "Properties" (last entry in the list) and change the title of the project.
 The "src" directory in your project contains all the files you need to edit in this chapter.
 Add two new files inside the 'src' directory by either using 'File'->'New'->'Empty File' or pressing Tab+Ctrl+N. One file should be named 'Ball.h' and the other 'Ball.cpp'.
 Now let's edit your class header (.h) file.
 Feel free to delete all its contents and let's start from scratch:
 Declare a class in the header file (.h).
 In this case, the file name should be Ball.h.